buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_4_Checking_For_Character_NFT.md

 3. Import [ethers.js](https://github.com/ethers-io/ethers.js) to help us talk to our smart contract from the client.
 4. Call a function on our contract to make it do something!

-Pretty straightforward, right?
+Pretty straight forward, right?
 Let's dive in!

 ### 🏠 Get the latest Smart Contract Address.